tulz-app/frontroute/README.md

 )
 ```

-As a side note, in order to keep the routes readable as they grow, it is recommended to extract
+As a side note, in order to keep the route readable as it grows, it is recommended to extract
 the "actions":

 ```scala